Gomoa East blows GHC81K on DCE’s funeral

 This comes after the 2015 Auditor-General’s report indicted the assembly over its expenditure on the late Kingsley Ahunu-Armah.

-Appearing before the Public Accounts Committee (PAC) which is currently holding public hearings in the Western Region with support from USAID and GIZ, the Accountant for the Assembly, Ebenezer Mensah, noted that the presence of some very important dignitaries saw the initial GHC9000 budget for the funeral balloon to GHC81,259.
+Appearing before the Public Accounts Committee (PAC) which is currently holding public hearings in the Western Region with support from USAID and GIZ, the Accountant for the Assembly, Ebenezer Mensah, noted that the presence of some very important dignitaries saw the initial GHS9000 budget for the funeral balloon to GHS81,259.

 He told the committee that: “Looking at the category of people who attended the funeral from the presidency and all the other Members of Parliament (MPs) and Ministers that came to the funeral, even though the money may be on the high side, if given a second opportunity, something could be done about it but at the time that was what we spent.”